mikesz88/alien_budgets_backend/README.md

 5. Created a listening port.
 6. Mongo Website: Created a database for Alien Budgets.
 7. Test server response with simple routes
+8. Create Route files to make it simpler.